JetsonHacksNano/buildOpenCV/README.md

 * OpenCV 4.1.1
 * Packaging Option ( Builds package by default; --no_package does not build package)

-<em><b>Note: </b>The script does not check to see which version of L4T is running before building, please understand that this has only been tested against the above stated versions.</em>
+<em><b>Note: </b>The script does not check to see which version of L4T is running before building, understand the script may only work with the stated versions.</em>

 ### Building
 This is a long build, you may want to write to a log file, for example: